Marcus Stroman: Early life

+Amateur career

-Marcus Earl Stroman was born in Medford, New York, on May 1, 1991.
-He attended Patchogue-Medford High School in Medford, where he enjoyed a high school rivalry with Steven Matz, a friend and future New York Mets teammate, who pitched for the nearby Ward Melville High School.
+Stroman attended Patchogue-Medford High School in Medford, where he enjoyed a high school rivalry with Steven Matz, a friend and future New York Mets teammate, who pitched for the nearby Ward Melville High School.
 Matz and Stroman were teammates on the same elite travel team, the Paveco Storm, for several years in junior high and high school.
-The two were roommates during the Area Code Games and pitched against each other several times in high school, including a notable game on April 16, 2009, which was attended by more than 50 scouts from every MLB team, and is considered one of the best games in the history of Long Island high school baseball.
-Matz struck out 12 and allowed one hit, leading his team to a 1–0 victory, while Stroman struck out 14 and allowed three hits.
-Both pitchers threw complete games.
-Mets scout Larry Izzo later called it "one of the best duels I've ever seen".
+The two were roommates during the Area Code Games and pitched against each other several times in high school, including a notable game on April 16, 2009, which was attended by more than 50 scouts from every MLB team.

 Stroman was drafted in the 18th round of the 2009 MLB draft (532nd overall) by the Washington Nationals.
-He opted to not sign, and instead entered Duke University, where he played college baseball for the Duke Blue Devils baseball team.
+He opted not to sign, and instead entered Duke University, where he played college baseball for the Duke Blue Devils baseball team.

-At Duke, Stroman compiled a career record of 15–13 in 48 appearances, and set the Duke record for career strikeouts (290 over 222 innings pitched).
+At Duke, Stroman compiled a career record of 15–13 in 48 appearances and set the Duke record for career strikeouts (290 over 222 innings pitched).
 He was also a position player for Duke, making 97 appearances, mostly at second base and shortstop.
 In 2010 and 2011, he played collegiate summer baseball for the Orleans Firebirds of the Cape Cod Baseball League (CCBL), allowed zero earned runs over 34 career innings with Orleans, was named a league all-star in 2010, and is a member of the CCBL Hall of Fame class of 2022.

 On May 15, 2016, Stroman graduated from Duke University with a bachelor's degree in sociology.